emqx/xmeter-cloud-docs/en_US/features/vpc.md

    ![vpc_stress_region](../_assets/vpc_stress_region.png)

-2. When the region has been chose, you can input the private IP for the MQTT broker to be tested that is bound to the corresponding peering connection.
+2. When the region has been chosen, you can input the private IP of the MQTT broker to be tested.
+The broker should be in the VPC that is bound to the corresponding peering connection and can be connected from XMeter Cloud.

    ![vpc_private_ip](../_assets/vpc_private_ip.png)